Nitehawk Cinema’s annual NITEHAWK SHORTS FESTIVAL is a celebration of independent short filmmaking.

 The Nitehawk Shorts Festival includes main slate Opening Nite and weekend Matinee programs, speciality art and music programs (Art Seen with Art21 and Music Driven with Mass Appeal), and the popular Midnite horror program.
 Screenings consist of short films in all forms (animation, experimental, documentary, narrative, non-narrative, artist films, music videos, and genre) by local, national, and international filmmakers.

-For the first time, Festival will feature filmmaker workshops with B&H, a hosted panel called WHY SHORTS? with Huffington Post, and a special presentation of The Eyeslicer.
+For the first time, Festival will feature a hosted panel called WHY SHORTS? with Huffington Post and a special presentation of The Eyeslicer.
 Nitehawk also hosts an Opening Nite celebration and Filmmakers’ Gathering in our Lo-Res Bar.

 Since 2013, the mission of the Nitehawk Shorts Festival has been to highlight exceptional short-form film and videos by artists and filmmakers.
 The Festival’s main slate programming features a range of filmmakers, from emerging film school students to Academy Award nominees, in curated screenings that prioritize conversations between the films over categorical listings.
 The Nitehawk Shorts Festival provides an inclusive platform for filmmakers to encourage an engagement with new audiences and to establish a dialogue with the New York film community.